ParthaSarathi-23/Currency-Predictor/README.md

 - **USD:** United States Dollar
 - **ZAR:** South African Rand

+## Model Performance
+The model has been trained using a Random Forest algorithm and stored in Pickle file.
+Evaluation metrics such as Mean Absolute Error (MAE) or Mean Squared Error (MSE) have been used to assess the model's accuracy.

 ## Project Structure
 - `data/`: Contains the datasets for each country.
-- `src/`: Includes the Python code for data extraction, preprocessing, model training, and evaluation.
+- `src/`: Includes the Python code for Prediction.
 - `models/`: Stores the trained Random Forest model.
-- `notebooks/`: Jupyter notebooks for exploratory data analysis and model development.
+- `notebooks/`: Jupyter notebooks for data extraction, exploratory data analysis and model development.

 ## Dependencies
 Ensure you have the necessary dependencies installed.
 You can use the following command to install them: